Gno-PoD/endGameFilter/README.md

 Hides all consumables but Full Rejuvenation Potions.

 Runes display their number, their upgrade receipe, and relative trade value.
-Runes are seperated into 4 categories: no arrows = questionable value, tan arrows = useful for crafting, gray arrows = somewhat valuable (20+), red arrows >= 1 HR.
+Runes are seperated into 4 categories of perceived value: no arrows = no value, tan arrows = crafting value, gray arrows = some value (Pul+), red arrows = tremendous value ( >= 1 HR ).

 All circlets and jewels are displayed.